daishisystems/Daishi.PaySharp/README.md

 #### DoExpressCheckoutPayment
 Collects the payment by transferring the transaction amount from the User's account to the Merchant account.
 ## Running the Test Harness
 PaySharp.NET is covered by a range of Unit Tests, included with each build.
-To provide a great degree of reliability, the SDK contains a Test Harness project.
+To provide a greater degree of reliability, the SDK contains a Test Harness project.
 This project will execute a full Express Checkout transaction when invoked as follows:

 1. Locate *App.config* in **Daishi.PaySharp.TestHarness**
 2. Enter appropriate values for *User*, *Password*, *Signature*, and *Subject* (if applicable)